 Latvijas Banka manages exposure to credit risk related to investments made in foreign financial instruments by establishing limits on investments of different credit quality.
 Credit quality is evaluated on the basis of ratings assigned by the international credit rating agencies Fitch Ratings, Moody's Investors Service, Standard & Poor's, and DBRS.
-Latvijas Banka is allowed to invest in financial instruments of certain credit quality of the OECD countries.
 Limits are also set on the maximum investment in financial instruments of the same class and counterparty, as well as in financial instruments of one issuer.
 Forward transactions in mortgage-backed securities are partly secured with short-term financial instruments.
-To hedge the credit risk associated with OTC derivative counterparties, Latvijas Banka and the respective counterparties enter into Master Agreements of International Swaps and Derivatives Association, Inc. (ISDA Master Agreement) with Credit Support Annex, and the external managers of mortgage-backed securities portfolios enter with their counterparties into Treasury Market Practices Group (TMPG) Master Securities Forward Transaction Agreements.
+To hedge the credit risk associated with OTC derivative counterparties, Latvijas Banka and the respective counterparties enter into Master Agreements of International

+Swaps and Derivatives Association, Inc. (ISDA Master Agreement) with Credit Support Annex.
+To hedge the credit risk associated with the counterparties of repurchase agreements and reverse repurchase agreements, Latvijas Banka and the respective counterparties enter into Global Master Repurchase Agreements of Securities Industry and Financial Markets Association (SIFMA) and International Capital Market Association (ICMA), whereas the external managers of mortgage-backed securities portfolios enter with their counterparties into Treasury Market Practices Group (TMPG) Master Securities Forward Transaction Agreements.
 In order to monitor Latvijas Banka's credit risk exposure associated with its investments, the Risk Management Division of the Market Operations Department monitors compliance with the Procedure, adopted by the Council of Latvijas Banka.

-In 2018 and 2017, loans granted to credit institutions in monetary policy operations were secured by securities collateral in compliance with the ECB requirements.
+In 2019 and 2018, loans granted to credit institutions in monetary policy operations were secured by securities collateral in compliance with the ECB requirements.
 The Market Operations Department monitors the adequacy of collateral of the respective loans and its eligibility and compliance with the ECB's requirements on a regular basis, as well as maintains a list of securities issued and held in the Republic of Latvia and eligible for monetary policy operations.

-Latvijas Banka's exposure to market risk (as at the end of 2018 and 2017) is disclosed in Notes 30-32.
+Latvijas Banka's exposure to market risk (as at the end of 2019 and 2018) is disclosed in Notes 30-32.